zachlatta/hackclub/case_studies/usc_hybrid_high_school/2015-09-17_first_meeting/recap.md

   [this](https://github.com/hackedu/hack-camp/blob/master/cohort_4/playbook/ACTIVITIES.md#introduction-talk)
   (excluding Hack Camp specific information).
-There was a heavy emphasis on growth mindset, code of conduct, and what makes hackEDU different from last year’s coding club.
+There was a heavy emphasis on growth mindset, code of conduct, and what makes hackEDU different from last year's coding club.
-- **Intro to HTML/CSS/Javascript (_10 min_):** Quick intro to what
+- **Intro to HTML/CSS/JavaScript (_10 min_):** Quick intro to what
-  HTML/CSS/Javascript can do.
+  HTML/CSS/JavaScript can do.
 Done by following the “Running It” section for “Portfolio” [here](https://github.com/hackedu/hack-camp/blob/master/cohort_4/playbook/ACTIVITIES.md#introduction-talk).
 - **Starting the Portfolio Workshop (_30 min_):** Hackers began doing the